JuhoTheOhjelmoija/EnergyRacer/README.md

 ```

 3. Set up environment variables:
-Create a `.env` file in the root directory with the following variables:
+   Write your supabase_url ja anom_key a `.env.local` file in the root directory with the following variables:
 ```env
 NEXT_PUBLIC_SUPABASE_URL=your_supabase_url
 NEXT_PUBLIC_SUPABASE_ANON_KEY=your_supabase_anon_key